plackyhacker/plackyhacker.github.io/shellcodez/x64-calling-conventions.md

 ## And One Last Thing

 The 64-bit calling convention uses _volatile_ and _non-volatile_ registers.
-This means that the callee must preserve the values in _**non-volatile**_ registers, so if we take control of some code flow or we write our own functions **we** are the calle and must restore these _non-volatile_ registers before we return normal execution.
+This means that the callee must preserve the values in _**non-volatile**_ registers, so if we take control of some code flow or we write our own functions **we** are the callee and must restore these _non-volatile_ registers before we return normal execution.
 I have copied this list from the [Microsoft's Register volatility and preservation guidance](https://learn.microsoft.com/en-us/cpp/build/x64-software-conventions?view=msvc-170#register-volatility-and-preservation), use it wisely:

 - `r12:r15` Nonvolatile, Must be preserved by callee.
 - `rdi`	Nonvolatile, Must be preserved by callee.